whorfin/SomaFM/README.md

 Preliminary FLAC over HLS support is added.
 Note that track titles are delayed from playback, due to offsets between the HLS and the icecast stream used for titles.

 Windows support is dropped; Unix Domain Sockets are awesome and I have no interest in arsing about with Windows named pipes.
+Likewise, perhaps moreso, with tty and termios.

 Previously, the main features I've added to `mpv` launch are robust reconnection by leveraging playlist looping, and fast start, along with `pipewire` support.
 Importantly, I've also fixed channel stream extraction parsing to always use the highest quality codec at the highest bitrate; previous logic was dependent on json ordering and assumed the first entry was the best, which incorrectly resulted in mp3.